 “Hadley, would you do the honors?”

-“Alright it’s settled then.
+“Alright, it’s settled then.
 Now class, let’s get started with today’s lessons,” she turned away from the class and started writing on the chalkboard.

 Later, Reid and I were given leave twenty minutes before lunch hour so that I could give him a short tour of the school.
-I was sure that Ms. Green had chosen me because I was one of the few students in her class that did not goof off.
+I was sure that Ms. Green had chosen me because I was one of the few students in her class that did not waste time.
 I’d never been in trouble at school before, and I was pretty shy and generally kept to myself.

 “I guess I’ll see you in class,” I said to Reid when we reached the cafeteria doors, fully expecting him to be eager to be rid of me.